-This weekend was not much different, except that I had to remember what time each of them were set to leave and make sure they and all their related gear got to the correct dropoff points.
-But after the morning’s drives we were able to enjoy a sweet Saturday- just the ladies.
+This weekend was not much different, except that I had to remember what time each of them was set to leave and make sure they and all their related gear got to the correct dropoff points.
+But after the morning’s drives, we were able to enjoy a sweet Saturday- just the ladies.

 The afternoon and evening hours took us further from home.
 We spent the rest of our glorious Saturday in Malibu.
 After driving the windy, but beautiful Malibu Canyon Road, we found ourselves at the famed Surfrider Beach, part of Malibu Lagoon State Beach.
 We were excited to explore the tide pools and observe the sea life that lived among the rocky pools.
 The girls went between playing in the waves and exploring the area.
 It was a beautiful, blue-sky day, significantly cooler than the 90-degree San Gabriel Valley- perfect for a day at the beach.